-We understand that models, as a group, have won the genetic lottery.
-But it still baffles us how they maintain beautiful glowing skin all. the. time.
+It still baffles us how models seemingly maintain beautiful glowing skin all. the. time.
 In theory, between the long flights, late nights, early call times, and the loads of makeup they wear on a regular basis, they should have breakouts, uneven skin tones, and rough texture up the wazoo.
-Alas (as we’ve witnessed firsthand), that is not the case.
+Alas (as we’ve witnessed firsthand), that is not always the case.
 One answer is that they have all-star aestheticians on call, ready and willing to zap a zit or clear a pore at a moment’s notice.
 Or perhaps their medicine cabinets are lined with the best luxe products money can buy.
 While both of these speculations may be true, most models actually have a wealth of mostly free—yes, free—beauty tips and tricks they rely on.

-Scroll through to find out how to get model-status skin on a budget!
+Keep reading to find out how to get model-status skin on a budget.

 After a long day on the job, Lindsey Wixson revitalises her skin with a (nearly free) soak in the bathtub.
 “It gets rid of all the toxins that build up after a long day of hair and makeup.
-I’ll fill the tub with warm water and Himalayan Sea Salt ($3), soak my body for 20 minutes, and splash my face a few times,” she told us.
+I’ll fill the tub with warm water and epsom salts, soak my body for 20 minutes, and splash my face a few times,” she told us.

 This post was originally published on October 5, 2014, and has since been updated.